Assistant Professor I

 101 Walnut Lane, Princeton NJ 08540

-Kathy Kessler Price, soprano (M.M., Ph.D.), has many years' experience as a voice teacher on the college/university level.
-She comes to Westminster Choir College from the positions of Voice Area Coordinator and Assistant Professor of Music at Mississippi State University.
-She previously taught as a lecturer at the University of Kansas in voice pedagogy, applied voice, and choral conducting, and helped coordinate the School of Music Vocology Laboratory.
+Kathy Kessler Price, soprano (M.M., Ph.D.), teaches graduate vocal pedagogy courses and applied voice, and directs the Presser Voice Laboratory at Westminster.
+She previously served as Voice Area Coordinator and Assistant Professor of Music at Mississippi State University and taught voice/vocal pedagogy and coordinated the School of Music Vocology Laboratory at The University of Kansas.
 She also worked as an intern in Clinical Voice Assessment at the University of Kansas Medical Center.
-Additionally, Dr. Price taught voice and diction at William Jewell College in Missouri and applied voice, music appreciation, sight-singing, and directed the choral ensembles at Northern Virginia Community College (Alexandria Campus).
-She also has offered private voice instruction in Kansas City (Missouri), and in Vienna and McLean, Virginia.
-She is a founding member of the Washington Vocal Consortium, and conducts the acclaimed D.C. ensemble, Philomela.
+Additionally, Dr. Price has taught voice and diction at William Jewell College in Missouri and at Northern Virginia Community College (Alexandria Campus) where she was also the choral director.
+She has offered private voice instruction in Kansas City (Missouri), and in Vienna and McLean, Virginia, is a founding member of the Washington Vocal Consortium, and conducts the acclaimed D.C. women’s ensemble, Philomela.

-Her current research interests include lifespan female singing voices focusing on menopausal vocal transitions, historical vocal pedagogy with particular emphasis on female pedagogues, the role of voice teachers in interdisciplinary voice habilitation and rehabilitation, and voice assessment procedures for colleges and universities.
-Refereed presentations to date include the International Physiology and Acoustics of Singing Conference (PAS 4), the Phenomenon of Singing International Conference (Newfoundland), The Voice Foundation Symposiums 2010-12, and National Association of Teachers of Singing Conventions, the Music Educators National Conferences, and the Southwestern and Southern Division Conferences of the American Choral Directors Association.
-Dr. Price's article, "Emma Seiler: A Pioneering Woman in the Art and Science of Teaching Voice," was published in the September/October edition (Vol. 68, No. 1) of the Journal of Singing.
+Her current research interests include lifespan female singing voices focusing on menopausal vocal transitions, aging voice, historical vocal pedagogy with particular emphasis on female pedagogues, the role of voice teachers in interdisciplinary voice habilitation and rehabilitation, and voice assessment procedures for colleges and universities.
+Refereed presentations to date include the International Physiology and Acoustics of Singing Conference (PAS 4), the Phenomenon of Singing International Conferences (Newfoundland), The Voice Foundation Symposiums, and National Association of Teachers of Singing Conventions, the Music Educators National Conferences, and the Southwestern and Southern Division Conferences of the American Choral Directors Association, and she has been published in the Journal of Research in Music Education and the NATS Journal of Singing.

-Dr. Price was awarded a Summer Research Fellowship at The University of Kansas, and was one of two recipients in 2010 of the National Association of Teachers of Singing Vocal Pedagogy Award.
+Dr. Price was awarded a Research Fellowship at The University of Kansas and was one of two national recipients in 2010 of the National Association of Teachers of Singing Vocal Pedagogy Award.
 She is a member of such academic and professional organizations as Phi Beta Kappa, Mortar Board, Pi Kappa Lambda, Phi Kappa Phi, AGMA, NATS, and NAfME.